openfl/OpenFLDevelopersGuide/working-with-byte-arrays/README.md

 ## Reading and writing objects {#reading-and-writing-objects}

 The readObject() and writeObject() methods read an object from and write an object to a ByteArray, encoded in serialized Action Message Format (AMF).
-AMF is a proprietary message protocol created by Adobe and used by various ActionScript 3.0 classes, including Netstream, NetConnection, NetStream, LocalConnection, and Shared Objects.
+AMF is a proprietary message protocol created by Adobe and used by various Haxe classes, including Netstream, NetConnection, NetStream, LocalConnection, and Shared Objects.

 A one-byte type marker describes the type of the encoded data that follows.
 AMF uses the following 13 data types: